celalaygar/ReactJS-ReduxToolkit-MultibleReducer/README.md

 This repo is about how to use multible reducer with Redux Toolkit in React js.

-This project is about how to use multible reducer and redux toolkit.
+This project is about how to use multible reducer by using redux toolkit.
 There are two reducers called counter and authentication.

 #### how to create REACT JS Project